AP® Macroeconomics (ECON520)

 Algebra 1 (MATH100) & Economics (ECON300); a grade of an 85% or higher in the subject area course taken the previous year

-AP® Macroeconomics is a course designed to give students an understanding of the principles of economics as applied to the economy as a whole.
+This course gives students an understanding of the principles of economics as applied to the economy as a whole.
 Specific areas of focus include basic economic concepts, measurement of economic performance, national income and price determination, the financial sector, inflation, unemployment, stabilization policies, economic growth and productivity, and international trade and finance issues.
-Learning with be applied and evaluated through a wide range of mediums including; activity labs, tests, quizzes, multimedia, texts, charts, graphs, research projects, participation, and life skills.
-This course is also designed to prepare students to successfully complete the AP® Macroeconomics exam offered each May.
+Learning with be applied and evaluated through a wide range of mediums including activity labs, tests, quizzes, multimedia, texts, charts, graphs, research projects, participation, and life skills.
+This course will prepare students to successfully complete the AP® Macroeconomics exam offered each May.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.

 Very well organized and efficient.